budak7273/ArmorModules/PatchNotes/Update_2.0.0.md

     - Mk3 5/s -> 4/s
 - **S.L.I.D.E.
 Module**
     - PowerSuits no longer provide infinite sliding time by default; you must install this module now for that functionality.
     - You can power slide by pressing Left Alt while sliding for a speed boost.
+The speed boost gets considerably faster as you add more modules.
     - Power sliding consumes Power.
     - This module gets pretty silly.
 I suggest you try out stacking a few of them.
+- Hazmat and Gas Mask
+	- Free filters forever is a bit too strong.
+It was suggested that these require suit fuel to run, but I don't want it blinking the HUD all the time, or for there to be too strong of a "penalty" for just having them on in your base.
+	- Now consume 15 MW and 10 MW respectively at all times.
+- Strong and Weak Air Dampening Modules
+	- With the changes to how jetpacks work and how dampening is calculated, these modules don't really have much use any more.
+I have left them, in but made them inaccessible in new saves, since they don't really do anything to flight behavior now.
+- Exoskeleton and Walking/Sprinting Compensator
+    - Doubled speed bonuses so they are more competitive with the flight modules.
+    - Use SLIDE modules to get moving really quickly on the ground.
 - Added MP warning to **Night Vision Module** description.
 It only works for the host in multiplayer.
 I do not yet have the BP knowledge to fix this.

 ## Bugfixes